MicrosoftDocs/dataexplorer-docs/kusto/tools/kusto-explorer-using.md

 :::moniker-end

 :::moniker range="microsoft-fabric"
-1. Provide a parameter for every query pramaeter in the URI.
-See [Access a KQL database](/fabric/real-time-intelligence/access-database-copy-uri).
+1. Provide a parameter for every query parameter in the URI.
+To copy your URI, see [Copy a KQL database URI](/fabric/real-time-intelligence/access-database-copy-uri#copy-uri).
 :::moniker-end

 #### Limitations